Use advanced features like plugins, skills, and sub-agents.

 Plan mode

-Plan mode is where you and Claude agree on the approach before any code runs.
+Plan mode is where you and the agent agree on the approach before any code runs.

-Before Claude touches a file, it states what it intends to do.
+Before the agent touches a file, it states what it intends to do.
 You read the steps, push back on the wrong ones, refine.
 By the time anything executes, the two of you have agreed on the approach.

 Without plan mode